dreibh/hipercontracer/README.md

 # The HiPerConTracer Results Tool

-The HiPerConTracer Results Tool provides merging and converting data files, e.g.&nbsp;to create a Comma-Separated Value&nbsp;(CSV) file.
+The HiPerConTracer Results Tool provides merging and converting results files, e.g.&nbsp;to create a Comma-Separated Value&nbsp;(CSV) file.

 ## Example 1
 Merge all files matching the pattern "Ping\*.hpct.\*" into CSV file, with "," as separator: